mheere/vue-grid-advanced/README.md

 |version | date | notes |
 | ---- | ------ | ------ |
-v 0.0.6 | 21 Feb 2018 | implemented 'allowRowMultiSelect' and collect selected rows (in GridStateInfo)
-v 0.0.5 | 09 Feb 2018 | Export the HeaderInfo...
+v 0.0.8 | 27 Feb 2018 | getStyle & setStyle so 'snapshots' can be taken and reapplied of the state of the grid v 0.0.7 | 22 Feb 2018 | implemented getSettings and handing these with setData rather than in VGridSettings v 0.0.6 | 21 Feb 2018 | implemented 'allowRowMultiSelect' and collect selected rows (in GridStateInfo) v 0.0.5 | 09 Feb 2018 | Export the HeaderInfo...
 v 0.0.4 | 08 Feb 2018 | Frozen columns and multiple headers